HannaGfrorer/Dog-quiz/README.md

 <img width="860" alt="dogbigear.jpg" src="assets/images/dogbigear.jpg">

 # Quiz Header
 - The title of the quiz contains the question How much do you know about dogs?
 Take this quiz and you'll see, t.
-It also has a "Go back" button and leaf icons on both sides.
+It also has a "Go back" button and a paw on the left side.
 <img width="760" alt="" src="assets/images/howdog.png">
 - The picture on the quiz page is a picture with 6 different dogs standing, sitting and lying down, they also look in different directions and are taken from: https://www.istockphoto.com/se
 <img width="760" alt="" src="assets/images/doglogo.jpg">